j0sh21/DoxBox/README.md

 </p>

 The Doxbox prints captured pictures upon bitcoin lightning payments to its [LNbits](https://github.com/lnbits/lnbits) wallet.
 You can set it up on any wedding, a conferece, a meetup or a festival.
-We build it in a modular way so that you can easily travel with it.
+We built it in a modular way so that you can easily travel with it.

 ## Hardware Requirements